ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Preconnection.Listen()

-Before calling Listen, the caller must have initialized the Preconnection during the pre-establishment phase with local endpoint specifiers, as well as all parameters necessary for Protocol Stack selection.
+Before calling Listen, the caller must have initialized the Preconnection during the pre-establishment phase with a LocalEndpoint specifier, as well as all parameters necessary for Protocol Stack selection.
+A RemoteEndpoint may optionally be specified, to constrain what connections are accepted.
 The Listen() action consumes the Preconnection.
 Once Listen() has been called, no further parameters may be bound to the Preconnection, and no subsequent establishment call may be made on the Preconnection.

 Preconnection -> ConnectionReceived&lt;Connection>

-The ConnectionReceived event occurs when a remote endpoint has established a transport-layer connection to this Preconnection or when the remote endpoint has sent its first Content, causing a new Connection to be created.
+The ConnectionReceived event occurs when a RemoteEndpoint has established a transport-layer connection to this Preconnection (for connection-oriented transports), or when the RemoteEndpoint has sent its first Content (for connectionless transports), causing a new Connection to be created.
 The resulting Connection is contained within the ConnectionReceived event, and is ready to use as soon as it is passed to the application via the event.

 PreConnection -> Error&lt;>

-A ListenError occurs either when the set of local specifier, transport and cryptographic parameters cannot be fulfilled for listening, when the local specifier cannot be resolved, or when the application is prohibited from listening by the operating system.
+A ListenError occurs either when the set of LocalEndpoint specifier, transport and cryptographic parameters cannot be fulfilled for listening, when the LocalEndpoint specifier cannot be resolved, or when the application is prohibited from listening by the operating system.

 ## Peer to Peer Establishment: Rendezvous {#rendezvous}